Bry-Sal13/JXL-Logistics/README.md

 # JXL-Logistics
-In progress work for company website for FedEx Ground Contractor
+In progress work for FedEx Ground Contractor's website